 - The CIF informs the complainant that he should use the said reference number for future communication with the CIF, the Financial Ombudsman and/or the CySEC regarding the specific complaint

 - A complaint or grievance is initially handled by a member of the Compliance Department.
 The employee receiving the complaint or grievance shall take the necessary actions so that the complaint or grievance is properly addressed.

 - The complaint or grievance in the form that has been received immediately (within three working days), should be forwarded to the head of the department where the complaint is addressed.

-- The member of the Back Office/Account Opening Department shall send a written acknowledgement letter inform the complainant that the complaint or grievance is under investigation and has been forwarded to the relevant department/personnel, providing all details so that the complainant is aware who is dealing with his/her complaint or grievance.
+- The member of the Compliance Department shall send a written acknowledgement letter inform the complainant that the complaint or grievance is under investigation and has been forwarded to the relevant department/personnel, providing all details so that the complainant is aware who is dealing with his/her complaint or grievance.
 Along with the letter, the Company’s Handling of Clients’ Complaints Policy shall be provided to the complainant free of charge.

 - The member of staff, in addition to the above, should make all best efforts to ensure that in the case of the complaint or grievance being of such nature that can be resolved immediately, to do so that the client will not have to pursue the filling of a formal complaint.
 The member of staff in such a case shall not: